dmarshall83/coursera-getting-and-cleaning-data-project/CodeBook.md

 #Code Book
-This code book is for the uci-har-means-tidy.csv dataset
+This code book is for the uci-har-means-tidy.txt dataset

 ##Original Data Source
 The original source for the data in this dataset came from the study "Human Activity Recognition Using Smartphones Data Set".
 A description of the study and relevant files can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones